Deploying Enterprise Browser to your Mac Devices

 -

-Copy the below script and add it to Audit Script
+Copy the Global Variables script from the Iru/Kandji Support site and add it to Audit Script

 #!/bin/zsh